is-leeroy-jenkins/Bubba/README.md

 > It can help improve the execution speed and reduce the training time of your code.
 Bubba provides the following vector stores
 > on the OpenAI platform to support environmental data analysis with machine-learning:

-- #### [Federal Appropriations](https://github.com/is-leeroy-jenkins/Bubba/blob/master/Resources/Github/Appropriations.md) - vectorized dataset of federal appropriations available for fine-tuning machine learning models
+- #### [Federal Appropriations](https://github.com/is-leeroy-jenkins/Bubba/blob/master/Resources/Github/Appropriations.md) - vectorized dataset of federal appropriations available for fine-tuning machine learning models.
+A
 - #### [Federal Regulations](https://github.com/is-leeroy-jenkins/Bubba/blob/master/Resources/Github/Regulations.md) - vectorized dataset of federal finance regulations available for fine-tuning machine learning models
 - #### Real-world analysis on pre-trained, vectorized appropriations data that would typically require analysts considerable time in a matter of seconds.